lpenstone/tweetr/README.md

 ### Problem Statement

-An application that will allow users to share their thoughts with messages of 140 characters of less, and read and respond to other user's thoughts.
+An application that will allow users to share their thoughts with messages of 140 characters or less, and read and respond to other user's thoughts.
 These short messages are called "tweets".

 ### Expected Usage